teamdotblue/PsyshBundle/doc/breakpoint.md

 # PsySH for breakpoints

+**Note:** while this work to a certain extend, it is recommended to use [xdebug][1] instead for breakpoints and step by step debugging.

 As explained in PsySH documentation, it is possible to use PsySH as a debugger by evaluating it where you wish to have a breakpoint.
 Once this breakpoint reached, a PsySH instance will be launched and then you can debug as you like at this point.